Akshaykumar05/2024/README.md

 * In this task we have to create a VM with Ubuntu 20.04 install on it.
 Then we will setup Php 8.2 version and later will integrate with DB PostgreSQL.

+## 15. On-prem Infrastructure migration on Cloud
+* Currently NIC have their on-prem infrastructure, and now the organisation migrating it's infra on Jio Cloud.
+So We need to migrate everything Applications and their servers.